marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - MUST correspond to the ``client_id`` contained in the Voucher Request.
       - [:rfc:`7519`], [:rfc:`8963`], [:rfc:`9068`], [`PDND`_]
     * - **purposeId**
-      - MUST correspond to the value of the ``client_id`` claim contained in the Voucher Request.
+      - MUST correspond to the value of the ``purposeId`` claim contained in the Voucher Request.
 It is mandatory only if the requested Voucher is for e-Service (i.e., not for Interoperability API).
       - [`MODI`_], [`PDND`_]
     * - **digest**
       - MUST correspond to the value of the ``digest`` object contained in the Voucher Request.
 It is mandatory only when complying with ``AUDIT_REST_02``.